RotherOSS/ITSMConfigurationManagement/doc/content/configuration/system_configuration_settings.rst

 UniqueCIName::EnableUniquenessCheck
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Enables/disables the functionality to check ITSM onfiguration items for unique names.
-Before enabling this option you should check your system for already existing config items with duplicate names.
+Enables/disables the functionality to check ITSM configuration items for unique names.
+Before enabling this option you should check your system for already existing configuration items with duplicate names.
 You can do this with the console command Admin::ITSM::ConfigItem::ListDuplicates.

 UniqueCIName::UniquenessCheckScope
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""